- Materials and specifications of different batteries

 - Battery cell balancing

-The hybrid car has larger, heavier batteries than cars with only a combustion engine.
-Hybrid cars work with extremely high voltages, which can be life-threatening when repairs are carried out by unskilled people.
+The hybrid or fully electric car has larger, heavier batteries than cars with only a combustion engine.
+Hybrid cars work with high voltages, which can be life-threatening when repaired by inexperienced people.
 As an example:

 - A starter motor in operation uses around 1,2 kW (1200 Watts)

 - A hybrid car that runs entirely on electricity uses around 60 kW (60.000 Watts)

 Hybrid cars may only be worked on by people who have undergone special training.
 There is a 12-volt on-board network for the power supply of accessories (such as radio, etc.) with its own small battery, and there is a high-voltage on-board network that (depending on brand) works at 400 volts.
 The 400 V voltage is converted to 12 V by a special DC/DC converter and charges the relevant battery.

 High demands are placed on hybrid drive batteries.
 They must have a very large storage capacity.
 Large energy reserves are stored, and very high voltages are drawn when supporting the combustion engine (hybrid), or when delivering energy for the complete propulsion (BEV).

 The image below shows a Toyota Prius battery pack.
 This Nickel Metal Hydride (NiMH) battery contains 28 modules, each consisting of 6 cells.
 Each cell has a voltage of 1,2 volts.
 In total, the voltage of this battery pack is 201,6 volts.